oleteacher/amazon-s3-expiring-url/README.md

 ## Not for Production

 I do not recommend you use this script as is.
 We have found it safe for our needs but has never been tested in rouge environment.
+We are using for educational purposes.
 Use at your own risk.

 ### Credits